 Soil Sampling

-An aluminum ring 7.62 cm in diameter and 7.62 cm tall was used to take in-tact soil samples.
+An aluminum ring 7.62 cm in diameter and 7.62 cm tall was used to take intact soil samples.
 Sampling occurred in May or June of 2019 after maize (West) or soybean (East, Central-grain, Central-silage) emergence at each site.
-Sampling was done immediately following crop emergence to minimize the effects of live roots in the samples, and a few days following a rain to ensure the soil was fully drained, but wet enough to remain in the ring during sampling.
+Sampling was conducted immediately following crop emergence to minimize the effects of live roots in the samples, and a few days following a rain to ensure the soil was fully drained, but wet enough to remain in the ring during sampling.

 At all trials, samples were taken in the middle of the plots between planted rows.
-To get in-tact soil cores, a hole 10 cm deep was dug, and soil was smoothed by hand to create a flat area approximately 30 cm square.
+To get intact soil cores, a hole 10 cm deep was dug, and soil was smoothed by hand to create a flat area approximately 30 cm square.
 The ring was placed on the soil surface in the center of the flat area, a hollow metal cap was placed on it, and a 15 kg weight was used to evenly drive the ring into the undisturbed soil.
 Once the ring was fully inserted into the soil, a hole was dug around the ring.
 A flat sheet of metal was slid under the ring to extract it, and a knife was used to remove soil from the top and bottom of the ring using a Z-cutting motion.
 The ring was wrapped in aluminum foil with the soil orientation (top, bottom) marked.
 The foil-wrapped ring was then placed in an individual plastic container, then placed in a cooler.
 This process was repeated for each plot.
 Samples remained in the cooler for no more than four hours before being placed in a refrigerator.

 Measurements